 Electing a woman for the sake of electing a woman is not a reason to vote for that person.
 People vote for the best candidate that has the best chance of providing the opportunity of changing their life.
 Put yourself in the family who has been restructured, job shared, outsourced, dot commed, and ignored; and there's not a lot of reason to vote for Hillary.
 Her biggest baggage is not that she's a woman; it's that she's a lifelong politician.
 A position that just got an Uber-like job restructuring.

-Trump is a successful business man who understands that the way to win is to solve a problem a problem for people.
+Trump is a successful business man who understands that the way to win is to solve a problem for people.
 And he just spent the last year convincing people he could do that.
 For the last 12 months, BOTH parties have been screaming to be heard above the noise of corporate donations and a broken political system that fails to get bills passed the right people elected.
 No one was listening.

 But are you listening now or just banging away at the keyboard saying that white men are to blame?
 If that's the case then why did women who "could not/did not" attend college vote 62 to 38 percent in favour of Trump?
 Attending college is expensive and there are a lot of people who will never get a chance.
 Want smarter voters?
 Make college education affordable.
 (Bernie's free education plan doesn't seem so nuts now, does it?)